 CCMSI will provide special reports, (reports not currently programmed or written) for a fee of \$150 per hour for system programming time.
 CCMSI will provide an estimate of charges before any work will be done.
-Taxes See Detail CCMSI fees will be increased by any applicable Sales, Gross Receipts, or similar (excluding income) taxes imposed by Federal, State or Local bodies.
+Taxes CCMSI fees will be increased by any applicable Sales, Gross Receipts, or See Detail similar (excluding income) taxes imposed by Federal, State or Local bodies.
 Fee & Payment Schedule See Detail Below The monthly claim fee is based on the number of type of claims submitted.
-The month in arrears.
+The mo month in arrears.
 In addition to the per claim fees and 15% administration fees, the access and new account set up fees will be billed monthly.
 The data conversion fee will be billed upon completion of the conversion.
-Subsequent year service fees shall be subject to an annual 3% increase as previou F. first year internet claim

-SECTION III.
-That the mayor is further authorized to make such changes approved by the mayor and the city attorney to the agreement set out herein that do not substantially alter the material provisions of the agreement, and the execution thereof by the mayor and the city attorney is conclusive evidence of the approval of such changes.

-SECTION IV.
-That the board finds that the actions authorized by this resolution are for a public purpose and will promote the health, comfort and prosperity of the citizens of the city.

-SECTION V. That this resolution shall take effect from and after its adoption, the public welfare requiring it.
+Subsequent year service fees shall be subject to an annual 3% increase as previou F. first year internet claim SECTION III.
+That the mayor is further authorized approved by the mayor and the city attorney to the agreement so substantially alter the material provisions of the agreement, and the mayor and the city attorney is conclusive evidence of the approval of s et out herein that do not e execution thereof by the SECTION IV.
+That the board finds that the actions au are for a public purpose and will promote the health, comfort and proscity.
+SECTION V. That this resolution shall take effect from public welfare requiring it. and after its adoption, the